ga-wdi-lessons/jquery-practice/readme.md

 ## You do:

-When the user submits a new number, `console.log` the number submitted, add it to the total, and `console.log` the new total
+When the user submits a new number, `console.log` the number submitted, add it to the entries array, and `console.log` the new total

 ## We do: